-- 73% of our adult education participants moved to a higher level in the National Reporting System (NRS) for Adult Education when tested following literacy classes.
+- 64% clients of adult education moved to a higher level in the National Reporting System (NRS) for Adult Education when tested following literacy classes.

 - Low-income students in our college access programs become the first in their families to enroll and attend college.
-In 2018, Leading to College students earned 48 total college credits in their senior year of high school.
-77% percent of students in our Collegiate Express program completed internships and together earned $30,500.
+In 2022, Leading to College students earned 123 total college credits in their senior year of high school.

-- High school students, those at risk of dropping out, or over-age and under-credited individuals attain their diplomas through programs that provide academic coaching and family support.
+- High school students, those at risk of dropping out, or over-age and under-credited individuals attained their diplomas through programs that provide academic coaching and family support.

-- In 2018, we connected 1,424 young people, ages 14 to 24, to the Summer Youth Employment Program, providing them with critical opportunities to acquire work experience – they collectively earn more than $2.6 million.
-One hundred percent of 14- to 15-year-olds in the program completed financial literacy education.
+- In 2022, we connected 901 young people, ages 14 to 24, to the Summer Youth Employment Program, providing them with critical opportunities to acquire work experience – they collectively earn more than $350,000.

 Because 65% of jobs will soon require a two- or four-year degree, CAMBA’s education and youth development programs will continue to stress academic achievement and career readiness to ensure adults and young people can reach their full potential.